 The Assembly began its work in January 2025 and launched its report at the Norwegian Parliament in May 2025.

-The learning call will consider the lessons that can be learned from this innovative initiative, in particular the opportunities and challenges associated with civil society-commissioned assemblies.
+The learning call considered the lessons that could be learned from this innovative initiative, in particular the opportunities and challenges associated with civil society-commissioned assemblies.